ibqu/big_collatz_fast/README.md

 ```
 ## Possible improvements

+- Add jump code for the ordinary and odds only sequences
 - Optimise `big_collatz_fast.shortcut._tuple64` code and create more efficient equivalents for larger jumps
 - Use a fast integer library for asymptotically faster multiplication
 - Use a faster programming language